estuary/flow/site/docs/reference/Connectors/capture-connectors/google-sheets.md

 * Your Google account username and password.

+### Spreadsheet Formatting

+For a more efficient usage, the connector expects a few basic formatting rules inside each
+spreadsheet:

+1. The first row must be frozen and contain header names for each column.
+      1. If the first row is not frozen or does not contain header names, header names will be set using high-case alphabet letters (A,B,C,D...Z).
+2. Sheet is not a image sheet or contains images.
+3. Sheet is not empty.
+      1. If a Sheet is empty, the connector will not break and wait for changes inside the Sheet.
+When new data arrives, you will be prompted by flow to allow for schema changes.
+4. Sheet does not contain `formulaValue` or `boolValue` inside any cell.

 ### Configuring the connector specification manually

 * A link to a Google spreadsheet.
 Simply copy the link from your browser.